African-Robotics-Unit/.github/profile/README.md

 Our main research areas are:

-- **Bio-Inspired Robotics** - Development of biologically inspired robots with advanced motion capture and control systems technologies.
+- **Bio-Inspired Robotics** \
+  Biologically inspired robots with advanced motion capture and control systems technologies.
-- **Autonomous Vehicles** - Development of mapping and navigational systems for autonomous vehicles using a variety of sensors and machine learning techniques.
+- **Autonomous Vehicles** \
+  Mapping and navigational systems for autonomous vehicles using a variety of sensors and machine learning techniques.
-- **Marine Robotics** - Development of scientific mechatronic systems for research and exploration, particularly in Antarctica and Southern Ocean, in collaboration with the [UCT MARiS](https://maris.uct.ac.za) interdisciplinary centre.
+- **Marine Robotics** \
+  Scientific mechatronic systems for research and exploration, particularly in Antarctica and Southern Ocean, in strong collaboration with the [UCT MARiS](https://maris.uct.ac.za) interdisciplinary centre.

 ## More Information